THE SCIENCE OF OBESITY MANAGEMENT

 - If you have diabetes, Fatty liver, Polycystic ovary, sleep apnoea then it is important to pick a target weight that has the most metabolic benefits to you.

-- We can assist you in determining a target weight that fits your aspirations.
+- Your doctor can assist you in determining a target weight that fits your aspirations.

 Factors that contribute to Successful weight loss

-We can show you how your food behaviour and food choices have significant metabolic and hormonal effects that determine how you achieve satiety or fullness.
-We can show you how losing weight while hungry actively sabotages your attempt to lose weight.
+Your doctor can show you how your food behaviour and food choices have significant metabolic and hormonal effects that determine how you achieve satiety or fullness.
+They can show you how losing weight while hungry actively sabotages your attempt to lose weight.
 Losing weight by sheer will power works, however it is not possible for you use will power indefinitely to suppress and counteract your biological imperative to defend against weight loss.

 CHOOSING A DIET OR NEW EATING PLAN